KassoumHabibou/portfolio/content/project/NLP/index.md

 ---
-title: 'Analysis of a Citizen Consultation **"Covid-19 Crisis: How to invent together the world of tomorrow?"**'
+title: 'Analysis of a Citizen Consultation "Covid-19 Crisis: How to invent together the world of tomorrow?"'
 summary: This project aims to use NLP techniques to understand the themes that concern French citizens for the post-COVID period.
 tags:
   - NLP